pluralonline/plural-dotnet-sdk/README.md

 ## Usage For SDK

-### Create Instance of PineLabs SDK
+### Create an Instance of PineLabs SDK

-Add `using PineLabsSdk;` at the top of the file to import the sdk.
-Now create instance of the `payment` class as following it takes several parameters
+Add `using PineLabsSdk;` at the top of the file to import the SDK.
+Now create an instance of the `payment` class as following it takes several parameters

-1. Merchant ID (string) : Merchant ID provided by PineLabs
+1. Merchant ID (string): Merchant ID provided by PineLabs
-2. Merchant Access Code (string) : Merchant Access Code Provided by PineLabs
+2. Merchant Access Code (string): Merchant Access Code Provided by PineLabs
-3. Merchant Secret (string) : Merchant Secret
+3. Merchant Secret (string): Merchant Secret
-4. isTest (boolean) : If using test mode then set this to `true`
+4. isTest (boolean): If using test mode then set this to `true`

 ```csharp
     var pinelabs = new Payment("{merchantId}", "{merchantAccessCode}", "{merchantSecret}", isTestMode);